rwebaz/Governance-Lessons-Project/docs/pages/Armed-Men.md

 ---
 title: Armed Men
 layout: default
+excerpt: Every state must judge for itself the number of armed men which they may safely trust among themselves ...
+version: Page Template md Dtd 02-16-18
-navigation_weight: 9
+navigation_weight: 8
+categories: template
 ---
+# {{ page.title }}

+{{ page.excerpt }}

+{% include toc.md %}

-# Armed Men
+## Legally Armed

 "Every state must judge for itself the number of armed men which they may safely trust among themselves." ~ Thomas Jefferson, A Summary View of The Rights of British America

-{% include toc-flammarion.md %}

-## Legally Armed

 While insistence on the individual and therefore, the legal right to bear arms may have been of great advantage at a time past when our social organizations were not that highly developed, this same emphasis on individual rights may become a menace when a social response to progress may be needed rather than an individual response.